Step 6 - Configure the Stylesheet

 └── sources/ # Source data files

-├── waiheke_island.pmtiles # PMTiles archive for Waiheke Island basemap - added in later steps
+├── waiheke_island.pmtiles # PMTiles basemap for Waiheke Island (added in Step 5)

 Commit Your Changes

-Add, commit, and push your revised index.html and style.json to your remote fork, either from your hard drive or via Codespaces.
+Add, commit, and push your revised index.html and style.json to your remote fork.

 Verify that the map you see via your server (local or Codespaces) and the one you see via GitHub Pages match what you saw in Maputnik (image below).